FrancisVila/MFT_convert/content/en/docs/TransferCFT/security_guide/certificate_management.md

 SAML is an open standard that allows the exchange of authentication and authorization data between an identity provider and a service provider.

-The web browser single sign-on, SSO, profile enables users to use the same logging details for {{< TransferCFT/componentlongname  >}} as other Axway products (for example, Flow Manager).
+The web browser single sign-on, SSO, profile enables users to use the same logging details for Transfer CFT{{< TransferCFT/componentlongname  >}} as other Axway products (for example, Flow Manager).
 See the *[Transfer CFT User Guide](https://docs.axway.com/bundle/TransferCFT_38_UsersGuide_allOS_en_HTML5/page/Content/AxwayStartPage.htm)* for details and limitations.

 ## System user control (USERCTRL)

 When transferring files, the user account that starts Transfer CFT is used to access those files by default.
 The system user control (USERCTRL) feature allows Transfer CFT to read and write files and execute processing scripts on behalf of a user other than the one who operates Transfer CFT.
 By its very essence, this feature has security impacts because it bypasses the file access rights defined at the operating system level.

 A malicious user who has rights to create flows and execute transfers can, using Transfer CFT, access files that he is not authorized to per the operating system file rights definition.
-Additionally, this user can execute a script on behalf of a specific user (as defined in the UCONF `cft.server.exec_as_user` parameter) and cause damage, such as removing important files.
+Additionally, this user can execute a script on behalf of a specific user (as defined in the UCONF cft.server.exec\_as\_user parameter) and cause damage, such as removing important files.

 Let's take, for example, two users - Alice and Bob.
 Alice does not have rights to read files that are in Bob’s home directory.
 Alice is able, however, to create a flow and execute a transfer on Transfer CFT.